chronma/RPLidar-Based-3d-Scanner/README.md

 # RPLidar-Based-3d-Scanner
 Modified RPlidar Code for a Raspberry Pi.
 This code was written by Chris Martin and has been modified to run on a Raspberry Pi.
-It has only been tested on a Raspberry Pi 3 but should work on other versions.
+It has only been tested on a Raspberry Pi 3 and a Raspberry Pi 4 (4gb) but should work on other versions.
 The following programs have remained unchanged:- pylidar.py pylidar_protocol.py pylidar_serial.py